ExcelDataReader/ExcelDataReader/README.md

     // Gets or sets a value indicating whether to leave the stream open after
     // the IExcelDataReader object is disposed.
 Default: false LeaveOpen = false,

+    // Gets or sets a value indicating the number of rows to analyze for
+    // encoding, separator and field count in a CSV.
+When set, this option
+    // causes the IExcelDataReader.RowCount property to throw an exception.
+    // Default: 0 - analyzes the entire file (CSV only, has no effect on other
+    // formats)
+    AnalyzeInitialCsvRows = 0,
 });
 ```